 WAFER Food Pantry will remain open and committed to serving the community through the Coronavirus Pandemic.

-The new procedure begins immediately and will continue until further notice at WAFER Food Pantry and applies to services provided on the Mobile Food Pantry as well.
+New procedures begins immediately and will continue until further notice at WAFER Food Pantry as well as the services provided on the Mobile Food Pantry as well.
 New procedures are as follows:

 Clients will wait in a line with designated distancing spaces at the main pantry location.
 People using the Mobile Food Pantry should individually implement the 6ft distancing requirement.